Learn more about LLCs and C Corps, including the pros and cons of each.

 Members have the freedom to decide ownership percentages.
 These numbers can be based on the member’s financial contributions to the company or other criteria laid out in the business’s Operating Agreement.

-LLCs require less formalities and paperwork when it comes to meetings, reporting, bookkeeping, and more compared to a corporation.
+LLCs require fewer formalities and less paperwork when it comes to meetings, reporting, bookkeeping, and more compared to a corporation.
 Keep in mind, though, that these rules vary by state.

 Corporations, in general, can carry on doing business free of the individuals running it.
-Entrepreneurs might find this business entity attractive since the potential for growth is high.
-Remember that, depending on the type of corporation you you go with, your taxes and liability can be affected.
+Entrepreneurs might find this business entity attractive since the potential for growth is high; it’s easier to attract investors to a corporation than an LLC.

-C corporations (C corps) provide a high level of separation between the company and its owners.
-For example, the company’s income and shareholders’ income are taxed separately.
-C corps are also subject to corporate income taxes, but like LLCs, you can reduce the amount of your self-employment tax as a corporation.
+What is a C corporation?
+(C corps) provide a high level of separation between the company and its owners (shareholders), giving the owners the most personal liability protection from the a.
+C corps are also subject to corporate income taxes.

-The business’s profits are taxed at both personal (as dividends) and corporate levels, highlighting the double taxation clause.
-And shareholders, officers, and directors can’t be held liable for business debts so long as the company observes all corporate formalities.
+The business’s profits are taxed at both personal (as dividends) and corporate levels, which is called “double taxation.”
+And shareholders, officers, and directors usually can’t be held liable for business debts so long as the company observes all corporate formalities.

 Small businesses can benefit from the C corp business entity depending on the goals it’s trying to achieve, and it’s incredibly important to keep extensive records and comply with all applicable regulations, no matter how difficult and complicated they are.